jstoppa/voice_to_pdf/README.md

 # Voice to PDF

-This is a prototype app that allows you to complete PDF document using voice commands.
+This is a prototype app that allows you to complete PDF documents using voice commands.

 See details on how it works -> [DEMO - Voice to PDF - Complete PDF documents with voice commands using the Claude 3 Opus API](https://jstoppa.com/posts/artificial-intelligence/demos/voice_to_pdf_complete_pdf_document_with_voice_commands_using_claude_3_opus_api/post/)